rob-noyes/oAuth2SampleApplication/README.md

 - How to implement Rise.ai OAuth 2.0 flow
 - How to handle authorization callbacks
-- How to manage access tokens and refresh tokens
+- How to manage access tokens and token renewal
 - How to process Rise.ai webhooks
 - How to make authenticated API calls to Rise.ai